trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

 {{ "spec/blog_post/operation/create_spec.rb:puts:../trailblazer-guides" | tsnippet }}

 Calling an operation always gives you a *result object*.
-It is used to transport state, communicate internals to the outer world, and to indicate whether or not this operation was successful.
+This object is used to transport state, communicate internals to the outer world, and to indicate whether or not the operation was successful.
 Why don't we make sure it didn't break?

 {{ "spec/blog_post/operation/create_spec.rb:success:../trailblazer-guides" | tsnippet }}

-The `Result#success?` method and its friend `failure?` are here to test that, from the caller perspective.
+The `Result#success?` method and its inverse `failure?` are here to test that, from the caller perspective.

 ## Baby Steps